Abdellatif-EK/Technical-Test-Users-Names/README.md

 1. Initialize the database tables if they don't exist
 2. Check if user data needs to be imported
-3. Generate test data if no user names file is present
-4. Build the alphabet index cache for efficient navigation
+3. Build the alphabet index cache for efficient navigation
-5. Start listening on port 5001 (or your configured PORT)
+4. Start listening on port 5000 (or your configured PORT)

 ### Starting the Frontend Application